OpAthRom-14-11: From 2D and 3D documentation to 4D interpretation

-Opuscula 14 is published with open access.
-Printed edition distributed by Eddy.se AB.
-Also available at Amazon.com, Adlibris, and Bokus.
-View volume at ERIH PLUS.
+Opuscula is published by the Swedish Institutes at Athens and Rome, with the aid of a grant from the Swedish Research Council.
+Distributed by Eddy.se AB.
+View journal at ERIH PLUS.
+All content available with open access.
 From 2D and 3D documentation to 4D interpretation.
 Building archaeological conclusions and workflow strategies gained by remote study of Insula V 1, Pompeii By Anne-Marie Leander Touati (Lund University, Sweden), Thomas Staub (Lund University, Sweden) & Renée Forsell (Lund University, Sweden) Abstract The text describes new methods elaborated for and used in the building archaeological assessment of a city block, studied first on site, then remotely by members of the Swedish Pompeii Project.
 Use of a digital platform, with collected wall observations and analysis, systematic photographic documentation of all standing structures, and 3D models, allowed discussion to proceed after the fieldwork came to an end.
 The models provided new possibilities and new angles of approach, e.g. examining walls at any given point, studying boundary walls as wall-strings in their full extent, allowing all kinds of sectioning at will, introducing bird’s-eye views as a new perspective in study, and measuring wherever needed.
-The joint results obtained are summed up in a four-phase development of the use of space: the earliest structures; the late Samnite building boom (2nd…
+The joint results obtained are summed up in a four-phase development of the…

 Opuscula Romana 31–32 (2006–2007)